Blade Runner meets Golden Girls in this Cyberpunk Epic!

 This isn’t just action or romance.
 It’s a philosophical exploration wrapped in sci-fi.
 The use of virtual reality, the anti-aging serum, and the corrupt University system are all elements that could feel like typical sci-fi tropes, but here they’re so well integrated that they become part of the story’s bigger purpose.
 One of the most unique reads of the year!

 Gred’s society is so hauntingly realistic that it feels like a warning about where we might be headed.
-The old babushkas clinging to power, the younger generation struggling to have a voice – it all feels disturbingly familiar.
+The old babushkas clinging to power, the younger generation struggling to have a voice.
+It all feels disturbingly familiar.
 Anastasia’s internal struggle mirrors society’s.
 This book is more than just a story; it’s a look at our world through a dark lens.

 I’ve read a lot of cyberpunk, but Babushka stands out for its depth.
 The level of detail in the tech and social systems in Gred is phenomenal.
 The use of virtual reality as a form of control, the anti-aging drug market, and the intense firefights make it thrilling but also meaningful.
 It’s gritty, real, and brilliantly written.